SangeethaKannas/fullstack-training/javascript/object.md

 Object.fromEntries()   Returns a new object from an iterable of [key, value] pairs.
 (This is the reverse of Object.entries).

-Update
+### Update Objects
 Object.freeze() - Freezes an object.
 Other code cannot delete or change its properties.
 Object.preventExtensions()   Prevents any extensions of an object.
 Object.seal()    Prevents other code from deleting properties of an object.

-  Update properties
+  #### Update properties of object
   Object.setPrototypeOf()     Sets the object's prototype (its internal [[Prototype]] property).

   Object.defineProperty() - Adds the named property described by a given descriptor to an object.

   Object.defineProperties() -  Adds the named properties described by the given descriptors to an object.

-Read
+### Read object properties
-Object.entries()   Returns an array containing all of the [key, value] pairs of a given object's own enumerable string properties.
+1. Object.entries()   Returns an array containing all of the [key, value] pairs of a given object's own enumerable string properties.
-Object.keys()         Returns an array containing the names of all of the given object's own enumerable string properties.
+2. Object.keys()         Returns an array containing the names of all of the given object's own enumerable string properties.
-Object.values()   Returns an array containing the values that correspond to all of a given object's own enumerable string properties.
+3. Object.values()   Returns an array containing the values that correspond to all of a given object's own enumerable string properties.

 Object.getOwnPropertyDescriptor()    Returns a property descriptor for a named property on an object.
 Object.getOwnPropertyDescriptors()   Returns an object containing all own property descriptors for an object.